Steward

 That makes it the best trigger for maintenance history creation.

-Source of truth does not mean no review
+Invoice-first does not mean no review

 Invoices can contain ambiguous dates, vague descriptions, and missing asset names.